espnet/espnet/egs2/chime8_task1/README.md

 <img src="https://www.chimechallenge.org/challenges/chime7/task1/images/baseline.png" width="450" height="120" />

-The system here is effectively the same as used for the CHiME-7 DASR Challenge (except for the changes mentioned previously). <br>
+The system here is effectively the same as used for the CHiME-7 DASR Challenge (except for some minor changes). <br>
 It is described in detail in the [CHiME-7 DASR paper](https://arxiv.org/abs/2306.13734) and the [website of the previous challenge](https://www.chimechallenge.org/challenges/chime7/task1/baseline). <br>
 The system consists of:
 1. diarization component based on [Pyannote diarization pipeline](https://huggingface.co/pyannote/speaker-diarization)
    - this is in `diar_asr1` folder
 2. Envelope-variance selection [4] + Guided source separation [2] + WavLM-based ASR model [1].
    - this is in `asr1` folder.

+#### <a id="whatisnew">What is new compared to CHiME-7 DASR Baseline ? </a>

+- GSS now is much more memory efficient see https://github.com/desh2608/gss/pull/39 (many thanks to Christoph Boeddeker).
+- Pyannote EEND segmentation model has been retrained on CHiME-6 + NOTSOFAR1 data.
+It is a marginally better.
+- Some bugs have been fixed.

 ## Results